rndexe/nowtransmitting/src/exhibits/plague-british-india.md

   Ira Klein, “Plague, Policy and Popular Unrest in British India,” Modern Asian Studies 22: 4 (1988): 723–55.

+  Acknowledgment:

+  This exhibit is an output of the Visual Representations of the Third Plague Pandemic research project led by social anthropologist, Dr Christos Lynteris (University of St. Andrews).
+The project was funded by a European Research Council Starting Grant (under the European Union's Seventh Framework Programme/ERC grant agreement no 336564) and investigated the visualisation of plague during the third pandemic and the way in which this formed a paradigm of epidemic photography.
+The project has made a large number of plague photographs available to the public through the University of Cambridge’s repository Apollo: https://www.repository.cam.ac.uk/handle/1810/280684

+  Photographs 1, 5, 6,7, and 8 are available via Wellcome Collection, Attribution 4.0 International (CC BY 4.0).
+Photographs 4, 9, and 10 are reproduced here courtesy of the Centre for South Asia Studies of the University of Cambridge.
+Photographs 2 and 3 are available via The British Library, Public Domain Mark 1.0
 exhibitimages:
   - privis: /static/img/A_EXHIBIT_PRI_VIS_1.jpg
     pritxt: “Barber at work in one of the camps”, 1897, Karachi Plague Committee